eutopia-collaboration-recommender/ecr-recommender/README.md

 pip install -r requirements.txt
 ```

+## Training recommender systems

+After setting up the environment, we can train the recommender systems.
+The training scripts are located in the
+`scripts` folder.
+It currently includes training scripts for the following models:
+- `train_baseline.py`: Baseline model built on LightGCN architecture on a homogeneous graph of authors.
+- `train_homogeneous.py`: A graph attention neural network (GAT) model on a homogeneous graph of authors including their
+research interests through aggregated article embeddings.
+- `train_heterogeneous.py`:

 ### Running the FastAPI server for model inference

 We run the FastAPI server for model inference.
 The API can be run using the following command: